-“Katsu (カツ)” is the Japanese word for cutlets, so the food is deep-fried in plenty of oil and is characterized by its crispy breadcrumb coating.
+“Katsu (カツ)” is the Japanese word for cutlet, so the food is deep-fried in plenty of oil and is especially characterized by its crispy Panko breadcrumb covering.

-The Japanese cutlet, Katsu is usually made with sliced pork, chicken or beef, and when Japanese hear the word Katsu, many bring the one made with pork “Tonkatsu (トンカツ)” to mind.
+The Japanese cutlet, Katsu is usually made with sliced pork, chicken, or beef, and when Japanese hear the word Katsu, many of us bring to mind the one made with pork “Tonkatsu (トンカツ)”.

 Hitokuchi Sauce Katsu (ひとくちソースカツ)

-As this snack name indicates, the Katsu snack is well known to us Japanese by the name of “Hitokuchi Sauce Katsu (ひとくちソースカツ)” or “Big Katsu (ビッグカツ)”.
+And the cutlet snack is well known to us Japanese by the name of either “Hitokuchi Sauce Katsu (ひとくちソースカツ)” or “Big Katsu (ビッグカツ)”.

-The Difference between Hitokuchi Sauce Katsu and Big Katsu
+The Difference: Hitokuchi Sauce Katsu vs Big Katsu

-The contents of the product Hitokuchi Sauce Katsu are shown above.
-Actually, the Japanese Katsu snack is made with fish paste, which is breaded, fried in oil, and dressed with a kind of Tonkatsu sauce.
+The contents of the product Hitokuchi Sauce Katsu can be seen in the photo above.
+Actually, the Japanese cutlet snack is made from not pork but fish paste or Surimi that has been breaded and fried in oil, which is dressed with a kind of Tonkatsu sauce.